 While he shares the EPA's desire to have a clean and healthy environment, Senator Toomey believes that the agency needs to be a cooperative partner, not an overbearing regulator.
 Accordingly, he joined several Congressional colleagues in filing an amicus curiae brief on behalf of Pennsylvania farmers in their case against the EPA before the US Court of Appeals for the Third Circuit, and he has cosponsored legislation to protect farms from excessive regulation.
 Subsequently, the US Court of Appeals for the Sixth Circuit is now preventing the EPA from enforcing its nationwide rainwater rule until the Court can more thoroughly review it.

-As well as opposing excessive regulations from Washington, Senator Toomey has worked to ensure that our farmers and food producers have the well-deserved opportunity to sell their products in the global marketplace.
-He has advocated for improved market access for our farmers in the European Union (EU) and elsewhere, and has opposed the imposition of tariff and non-tariff barriers that unfairly deny Pennsylvanian farmers and food producers access to foreign markets.
-Senator Toomey recently led a bipartisan effort to oppose the EU's aggressive use of geographical indications (GIs), which would restrict market access for American producers of common cheeses such as feta, parmesan, and Muenster.
+Senator Toomey also has worked to ensure that our farmers and food producers are able to grow and create jobs by selling their products in the global marketplace.
+In 2014, Senator Toomey led a bipartisan effort to oppose the European Union's attempt to prohibit American dairy producers from using common cheese names such as feta, parmesan, and muenster.
 A majority of Senators joined his effort to oppose this unfair treatment.

-Unfortunately, these issues are just the tip of the iceberg for Pennsylvania's farmers.
+These issues are just the tip of the iceberg for Pennsylvania's farmers.
 Federal red tape continues to grow and stifle our farmers, making it harder for them to stay in business.
-Senator Toomey will continue to fight against excessive regulation and for expanded market access.
+Senator Toomey will continue to fight against excessive, harmful regulations and for expanded market access.
 For the sake of our farm families and Pennsylvania's economy, this is a fight we cannot afford to lose.